Trout fishing in Ohio: The Mad River

-The Clear Fork River
+Clear Fork Mohican River

-The Clear Fork River is located near the town of Loudonville, OH, about one hour north of the city of Columbus, OH.
+The Clear Fork Mohican River is located near the town of Loudonville, OH, about one hour north of the city of Columbus, OH.
 It is divided into two parts, the Upper and the Lower branches.
-It was first stocked in the early 1980s by local fishing clubs, and the ODNR began in 1992 to stock it annually with 6"-8" brown trout.
-Two of its tributaries, Cedar Fork on the Upper branch and Pine Run on the Lower branch, are also stocked.
 The Upper branch has limited accessibility and runs from the Clear Fork Reservoir East to Pleasant Hill Lake.
 The Lower Branch runs East from the Pleasant Hill Dam through Mohican State Park where it ends at the Mohican River.